tushar-sharma/tushar-sharma.github.io/_posts/2022-08-11-carbonated-water.md

 2. Isn't CO2 bad for you since we exhale CO2 gas.

-3. According to American Herat Associate (AHA), human body doesnot need any additional sugar to function healthily.
+3. According to American Herat Associate (AHA), human body does not need any additional sugar to function healthily.
 So taking any additional sugar is futile.

 4. CO 2 reacts with water to create weak carbonic acid.